Getty Images/iStockphoto

 What is the TikTok ban bill?

-The House of Representatives tried again a month later, when on April 20, 2024, it voted on a foreign aid package (H.R.
+The House of Representatives tried again a month later with some additional modifications, when on April 20, 2024, it voted on a foreign aid package (H.R.
 815) for Ukraine, Taiwan and Israel, that also included the TikTok provisions.
-That bill once again had bipartisan support, passing the the House with a 360-58 vote.
+That bill once again had bipartisan support, passing the House with a 360-58 vote.
 The U.S. Senate voted and passed the bill on April 23, in a 79-18 vote with bipartisan support.

-President Biden signed National Security Act, 2024 into law on April 24, 2024.
-The act includes the TikTok divest or ban bill.
+Former President Joe Biden then signed National Security Act, 2024 into law on April 24, 2024, which included the TikTok divest or ban bill.

-Under the terms of the bill signed by Biden, ByteDance will have nine months to divest itself of TikTok and find new ownership for the social media company.
-The president also has the power to extend the time by an additional 90 days if a deal is still in progress at the end of the nine-month period.
-The nine-month deadline hits Jan.
-24, 2025, and if the 90-day extension is applied, the final deadline would be April 24, 2025.
+Under the terms of the bill signed by Biden, ByteDance had nine months to divest itself of TikTok and find new ownership for the social media company.
+The new owners need to be based in the U.S. or an allied country.
+The president could extend the time by an additional 90 days if a deal was in progress at the end of the nine-month period.
+The nine-month deadline ended Jan.
+19, 2025.

-Former president Donald Trump -- who favored a TikTok ban while in office -- now opposes a ban as he challenges Biden in the 2024 race for the White House.
+Trump favored a TikTok ban in his first term but later opposed a ban in the 2024 race for the White House.

 TikTok pushed back against the initial rounds of voting in Congress, rolling out a $2.1 million advertising campaign featuring U.S. users discussing how the app has helped them and their businesses.
 Reflecting the political nature of the ban, TikTok focused its ads on U.S. battleground states with tough 2024 Senate races to try to convince incumbents to block the House of Representatives ban.

-In a statement issued by TikTok after the bill was signed, the company claimed the law was unconstitutional.
-TikTok also stated that it would challenge the law in court.
-The company's CEO, Shou Zi Chew, emphasized that TikTok users in the U.S. will continue to have access to the platform as the bill is challenged.
+In a statement issued by TikTok after the bill was signed, the company claimed the law was unconstitutional, and later challenged the law in court.
+The challenge was not successful.

-TikTok claims 170 million Americans use the app, and nearly 5 million businesses have used it to start and grow their companies.
+TikTok claims more than 170 million Americans use the app, and nearly 5 million businesses have used it to start and grow their companies.

 TikTok ban timeline: How it happened and what comes next?

-TikTok has been under fire for a number of years.
+TikTok has been under fire for many years.
 Here's a look at the TikTok saga:

 • September 2020.
-The Trump administration attempted to use its emergency power to block the application.
+The first Trump Administration attempted to use its emergency power to block the application.

 • January 2023.
 TikTok proposed a $1.5 billion plan called Project Texas to move all U.S. data to the United States to allay privacy and security concerns.
 That plan, which transferred data to Oracle's cloud and set up a U.S. subsidiary to manage it, failed to sway Congress when it voted on its ban.